Extra (Australian TV program): Cancellation

-Despite airing for eighteen years, maintaining its popularity and high ratings, the local current affairs program was axed by the Nine Network on 17 June 2009, due to a major schedule clean up for a new one-hour current affairs program, This Afternoon, which was hosted by Andrew Daddo, Katrina Blowers and Mark Ferguson from 4:30pm weekdays and which premiered the Monday following the program's final broadcast.
+Despite airing for eighteen years, maintaining its popularity and high ratings, the local current affairs program was axed by the Nine Network on 17 June 2009, due to a major schedule clean up for a new one-hour current affairs program, This Afternoon, which was hosted by Andrew Daddo, Katrina Blowers and Mark Ferguson from 4:30 p.m. weekdays and which premiered the Monday following the program's final broadcast.
 The decision was a part of a push to nationalise lead-in content for the network's struggling news bulletins.
-The game show Millionaire Hot Seat was moved to replace Extra at 5.30pm.
+The game show Millionaire Hot Seat was moved to replace Extra at 5.30 p.m.

 The fate of the show's presenter Heather Foord was initially unclear, however, it was later announced by the network that she would rejoin Nine News as weekend news presenter.

 The final broadcast on 26 June ended with a message from Heather Foord thanking viewers for their support, with audiences having sent emails, phone calls and faxes in protest over the decision to cancel Extra.
 The broadcast closed with a montage of memories over the program's 18-year-run.

 Extras local website was removed one week following the final episode.

 The Extra brand was later used on a television channel, launched 3 years after the program's discontinuation, on 26 March 2012 on LCN 94 (now on LCN 97).